-Japan is a fantastic country, but it can be overwhelming at first, so here are my top travel tips for Japan!
+Japan is a fantastic country and it is definitely an Asia bucket list destination, but as it can be overwhelming at first – here are my top 10 travel tips for traveling to Japan and things to know before visiting Japan for the first time!

 1. Get a rail pass and ride the bullet train!